sontek/sontek_net/sontek-frontend/posts/2022/intro_to_just.md

   fi
 ```

-but this gets really interesting if you want to start using things like python, so if you'd like to
+Now the entire command is using a bash script to execute!
+This gets really interesting if you want to start
-change the dependency checker above to python:
+using things like python, so if you'd like to change the dependency checker above to python:

 ```python
 check-dependencies: